Mountains Of Travel Photos

 There are appendices on Buddhism and Milarepa, the European advances into Tibet, expedition medicine, earlier expeditions to Shishapangma and its vicinity, and a list of climbing around Shishapangma from 1921 to 1999.

-2. Xixabangma: An Alpine Ascent of the North Ridge
+3. Xixabangma: An Alpine Ascent of the North Ridge

 by Robert Goh and Reutens Lulin.
+Published 2004.
 After having learned to mountain climb in England, climbing in the Alps, reaching the summit of Cho Oyu and attempting Everest, Robert Goh persuades four fellow climbers from Singapore to attempt the Shishapangma normal North Ridge route in alpine style.
 The first half the book deals with his early career and getting the necessary sponsorship, and is a bit tedious.

 The second half of the book is far more interesting and deals with the climb itself.
 After suffering through bad weather, Goh and Edwin Siew took four days to climb in alpine style, taking everything with them, reaching the lower Central Summit of Shishapangma on May 16, 2002.
 "The North Ridge and summit together was the most beautiful sight I had ever seen."